getsentry/rfcs/text/0092-replay-issue-creation.md

 # Summary

 We want to detect certain categories of issues only available through the Session Replay product.
 These issues can only be detected on the SDK.
 The Replay back-end will never have enough data to find these issues.
 For that reason this is primarily an SDK driven workload.
 The question is: what role should the Replay back-end have in Replay issue creation?
 Should the Replay SDK use the Replay back-end to generate new issues or should the SDK generate those issues through a generic, non-replay-specific interface?
+Each option would have significantly different product implications that will be discussed below.

 # Motivation